Development Application #3 currently in progress.

 From 10 September to 13 October, the community will have the opportunity to share feedback and help shape the plans.

-Following consultation, the Development Application will be submitted for approval.
+Following consultation, the Development Application has been submitted for approval.

 G2030 is the temporary name for Block 2 Section 11 Gungahlin in the heart of the Town Centre.
 The site is located at the corner of Hinder and Hibberson streets, with a total site area of 16,341 square metres.
 The project is being designed with a view to the aspirations of the Gungahlin community for day and night activation in the year 2030.